- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 Because Original Medicare includes out-of-pocket costs that can be substantial and that aren’t limited under the terms of Medicare’s coverage, many enrollees rely on Medigap plans to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that they would otherwise have to pay themselves if and when they need medical care.

-There are 86 insurers that offer Medigap coverage in West Virginia.
-And according to data compiled by AHIP, there were 91,308 West Virginia Medicare beneficiaries with Medigap coverage as of 2019.
-Although overall Medicare enrollment has been growing, the number of people with Medigap coverage in West Virginia was lower in 2019 than it was in 2018.
+There are 38 insurers that offer Medigap coverage in West Virginia.
+And according to data compiled by AHIP, there were 90,060 West Virginia Medicare beneficiaries with Medigap coverage as of 2020.
+Although overall Medicare enrollment has been growing, the number of people with Medigap coverage in West Virginia was lower in 2019 than it was in 2018, and lower still in 2020.
 That’s because Medicare Advantage enrollment has been growing even faster than overall Medicare enrollment, and Medigap plans aren’t used with Medicare Advantage (only Original Medicare beneficiaries need or can use Medigap plans).

 West Virginia implemented new regulations in 2019, requiring Medigap insurers that use attained-age rating (ie, prices that increase as enrollees get older) to adjust rates annually, as opposed to keeping them flat for several years and then adjusting them all at once when the insured crossed into a new age band.
 But the state amended the rules to allow insurers that were already using multi-year age bands to transition to the new method over a period of no more than five years.
 The state also clarified that insurers can continue to have a maximum rate that applies once an insured reaches a certain age (ie, rates do not have to continue to increase annually for an insured’s entire lifetime).